 Here are several examples to explain this concept further:

 -Last year I flew to France to visit my husband’s family and to research French skin care.
 Because the cabin of an airplane has very little moisture, my skin gets extremely oily when I fly.
 On the flight over, I used six oil-blotting papers over the course of the eleven-hour flight to control the shine.
 Two weeks later on the flight back, I only had to use two oil-blotting papers!
 Why was I less oily on the flight back to the U.S.?
 Well, I realized the day before we left, I went and had a facial.
 My skin was extremely hydrated, so it wasn’t as affected by the dry cabin air, resulting in less oil being produced!
-(Read my French skin care investigation.)
+(Read about my French skin care investigation.)

 When it comes to skin care products for oily skin, most skin care companies focus on products that simply remove the oil by using strong, harsh and dehydrating ingredients.
 While it will give you an immediate ‘tight’ feeling and temporarily remove the oil, it then creates a backlash hours later with an increase in oil production.